How to get into the London Marathon

 However, there are a couple of key exceptions where you cannot defer:

-You can’t defer Good For Age or Championship places, as these are based on time-limited qualification times.
+Sadly you can’t defer Good For Age or Championship places, as these are based on time-limited qualification times, so you need to run another qualifying time.

 If you got your place through a charity, competition or sponsor, the place goes back to the organisation that gave it to you.
 So you would need to contact whoever gave you your place to discuss.